Friendships: Dharrnesha Inbah Rajah

 “We should have conversations (with people outside your circle) to help us understand one other; and find the strength for stronger unity and relationships.
 I think that is very important for Malaysia - especially at this point of time and as we grow together.”- Dharrnesha Inbah Rajah

 We had the wonderful opportunity to interview Ms. Dharrnesha Inbah Rajah, or as her close friends would call her, ‘Dharr’.
 Dharrnesha is a Kuala Lumpur native and had lived here for most of her life, except the time she left to the UK for her further studies.

 She shared with us that she is part Tamil-Indian from her paternal side and part Punjabi with a slight Egyptian lineage from her maternal side.
 If you were to ask her what she would go for if she was thirsty, she would opt for any type of tea to quench her thirst, her favourite being Masala Tea and the Malaysian pride, Teh Tarik.
-She also enjoys cooking and her favourite Malaysian dish to cook is Hainanese Chicken Rice as for her, it is a full set meal where every side dish is made from chicken as just one main ingredient to suit the tongue buds of her family, a uniquely Malaysian trait.
+She also enjoys cooking and her favourite Malaysian dish to cook is (a version of the) Hainanese Chicken Rice.
+For her, it is a complete meal made from one binding ingredient - chicken to suit the taste buds of her family, a uniquely Malaysian trait.

 Could you share with us what your high school life was like?

 I went to SMK Seri Bintang Utara, formerly known as Bukit Bintang Girls School.